ucl-cssb/cneta/README.md

 # Tree building with cnetml

+cnetml is a new maximum likelihood method based on a novel evolutionary model of CNAs to infer phylogenies from spatio-temporal samples taken within a single patient.

 There are 4 running modes in cnetml.
 * mode 0 (default): building maximum likelihood tree from input copy numbers, using "-b 1" for bootstrapping
 * mode 1: a simple comprehensive test on a simulated tree